 Zero-waste living means you don’t send anything to the landfill, but this movement is much more than just purging as much trash from your household as possible.
-This lifestyle type is about being more environmentally sustainable and taking a minimalistic approach to life.
+This lifestyle is about being more environmentally sustainable and taking a minimalistic approach to life.

 Plastic has dominated our market, mainly because it’s light, cheap and versatile.
 Although, this dependency on plastic has long-term costs that have been grossly overlooked, such as the effects on: